Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 They were working through the process of de-suiting and de-everything-ing.
 It had become a bit of a habit to clean up and initially de-brief at the same time so they could wash off the sweat, relax the muscles, and get some rest as fast as possible; they were always on call after all, and Team Two was just in from *yesterday’s* alert.
 Plenty of targets to service over in Hell, even for their barely-operational relief team...but it wasn’t the one they wanted.

-“I swear the Hunters are becomin’ fuckin’ cock teases,” grumbled Firth, as he wriggled himself out of his upper midsuit and gently set it down on its lifting frame.
-“Also...sarry, but my Mass is too tight again.”
+"I swear the Hunters are becomin’ fuckin’ cock teases," grumbled Firth, as he wriggled himself out of his upper midsuit and gently set it down on its lifting frame.
+"Also...sarry, but my Mass is too tight again."

-“Oh, come on,” Deacon complained with a grunt, while struggling to wrestle the half-a-midsuit a mere half an inch over to sit better on the frame.
-“We only just adjusted it!”
+"Oh, come on," Deacon complained with a grunt, while struggling to wrestle the half-a-midsuit a mere half an inch over to sit better on the frame.
+"We only just adjusted it!"

-“I know, but I’m a growing space viking boy and I eat *all* my meat and veggies!”
+"I know, but I’m a growing space viking boy and I eat *all* my meat and veggies!"

 Chitters and guffaws echoed around the room, but Deacon was having none of it.
-With a spicy grin, “Your techs know *exactly* what you eat, Firth.
-We’re the ones who get to flush the waste management after you’ve used it, remember.”
+With a spicy grin, "Your techs know *exactly* what you eat, Firth.
+We’re the ones who get to flush the waste management after you’ve used it, remember."

-“And we're the ones with tubes up our arses,” interjected Murray to further guffaws and chitters.
+"And we're the ones with tubes up our arses," interjected Murray to further guffaws and chitters.

-“Sure.
-I still gotta deal with your very literal shit, *and* I gotta rebuild his Mass *again!”*
+"Sure.
+I still gotta deal with your very literal shit, *and* I gotta rebuild his Mass *again!"*

-“Hey, whaddya want from me?
+"Hey, whaddya want from me?
 I’m a big murdery bastard, and I wanna be the best damn murderer I can.
-In this job, bigger is better, so...”
+In this job, bigger is better, so..."
 He’d finally wriggled free of his lower midsuit and started tearing apart his much-too-small and already halfway obliterated undersuit.

 ...Yeah.
 One quick glance across the giant Aggressor told the truth.
 Firth was a living weapon and looking scary as *fuck* lately, too.
 Just...honestly superhuman.
 To state the completely goddamn obvious.
 Neither he nor Adam had been kidding when they’d predicted how his training would progress, and progress it *had.* Hadn’t stopped, either.
 Or even slowed down.

 Everyone had noticed, of course.
 Firth had been piling it on for over a year, but the last few months had seen a kind of warp-speed progress that was extreme even for HEAT.
-Murray looked him over too and grinned, “S’what you get, bein’ a purebred Corti experiment.”
+Murray looked him over too and grinned, "S’what you get, bein’ a purebred Corti experiment."

-“Fuck yeah!”
+"Fuck yeah!"
 Firth growled with *extra* cheesy bravado.
-“Nofl says they worked over my family line ‘fer supersoldering back to th’ vikings, but we were too damn rebellious ‘fer ‘em, heh.”
+"Nofl says they worked over my family line ‘fer supersoldering back to th’ vikings, but we were too damn rebellious ‘fer ‘em, heh."

-“So you literally *are* a viking,” Sikes grinned.
+"So you literally *are* a viking," Sikes grinned.

-“Yup!
+"Yup!
 Heritage is mostly russian, lotsa scandinavian, s’pecially danish, lotta german...bit of scot an’ english too, which is where th’ name came from.
-But yeah,” he grinned.
-“Basically a viking.”
+But yeah," he grinned.
+"Basically a viking."

-“A super-soldier viking,” Sikes added.
+"A super-soldier viking," Sikes added.

-“Mohawk and everythin’ these days too,” Murray snorted.
+"Mohawk and everythin’ these days too," Murray snorted.

-“Fuck off,” Firth laughed.
-“We’ve all got mohawks now!
-Special authorization and everything!”
+"Fuck off," Firth laughed.
+"We’ve all got mohawks now!
+Special authorization and everything!"

-“A purpose-bred super-soldier viking hillbilly cracker,” John elaborated, to everyone’s jeers.
-“Fuckin’ whiteboy legs so dummy-thick you gotta waddle everywhere!”
+"A purpose-bred super-soldier viking hillbilly cracker," John elaborated, to everyone’s jeers.
+"Fuckin’ whiteboy legs so dummy-thick you gotta waddle everywhere!"

-“Goddamn *right* I am,” Firth quipped, and slapped his giant fuckin’ legs with an almighty *thwack!* “An’ don’t be jealous ‘cuz I got tree-crushin’ quads an’ you don’t.
-How’re ‘yer calves?”
+"Goddamn *right* I am," Firth quipped, and slapped his giant fuckin’ legs with an almighty *thwack!* "An’ don’t be jealous ‘cuz I got tree-crushin’ quads an’ you don’t.
+How’re ‘yer calves?"

-“My people ain’t known for that, whiteboy.”
+"My people ain’t known for that, whiteboy."
 John’s grin was enormous.
-“I’d say mine are pretty fuckin’ good though, even next to your ridiculous shit.
-By the way, how’s your studyin’ going?”
+"I’d say mine are pretty fuckin’ good though, even next to your ridiculous shit.
+By the way, how’s your studyin’ going?"

 Groans and jeers all around.
 That jab was a *little* cruel, but not all that much; Firth was simultaneously one of their most intelligent members, and the one who had the hardest time studying for anything.
 Right now, his face was habitually seen buried in books about nutrition science and kinestheology, since he was angling to take a bigger role in training development.